 The cause of your kidney stone may be depend on the type of stone that you have.
 Calcium stones are the most common type.
 Calcium oxalate or phosphorus stones—These kidney stones form when the concentration of calcium or other minerals in the urine becomes too high or when minerals that prevent stone formation are too low.Struvite stones—These stones develop as a result of a urinary tract infection.
 The stones are composed of ammonium, magnesium, and phosphate salts.Uric acid stones—These stones form when urine is acidic.
 This may also occur in people with gout or those who are on chemotherapy.Cystine stones—These stones form due to a rare genetic disorder that causes the kidneys to build up excess amounts of cystine.
 Cystine is one of the amino acids that make up proteins.

-Factors that may increase your risk of kidney stones include: White adult male under 50 years oldPersonal history of kidney stonesFamily history of kidney stones
+Factors that may increase your chance of kidney stones include: White adult male under 50 years oldPersonal history of kidney stonesFamily history of kidney stones

 Other factors that increase your risk of kidney stones include: